Ivan Ančić

 Ivan Ančić (/hr/; 11 February 1624 – 24 July 1685) was a Croatian Franciscan priest and religious writer in the Catholic Revival tradition.
 Ančić, a native of Lipa in the region of Duvno, joined the Franciscan order in Bosnia and received an education in the Franciscan friaries in Ottoman Bosnia and Herzegovina and Italy.
 He served as a parish priest in his home province of Duvno and held various religious offices in several locations in Bosnia and Herzegovina.
 After arriving in Ancona, Italy, in 1674, he began publishing his religious works written in Shtokavian dialect of Illyrian, an older term for the language spoken in regions historically associated with Croatia.
 Ančić is the first Bosnian Franciscan to write in a commoners' language using the Latin alphabet.

 Early life

 Ivan Ančić was born in Lipa in the Ottoman Herzegovina on 11 February 1624 to an affluent family of father Jure and mother Magdalena (Manda) née Sučić.
 Ančić was educated in the friaries of Bosnia in Rama, Fojnica and Velika.
 He joined the Franciscans in Rama in 1643 and was ordained to the priesthood in Velika in 1646.
-Afterwards, he went to study in Italy; at first, he studied philosophy in Cremona for three years and then theology in Bressanone from 1650, and from 1651 to 1653, in Napoli.
+Afterwards, he went to study in Italy; at first, he studied philosophy in Cremona for three years and then theology in Bressanone from 1650, and from 1651 to 1653, in Naples.

 On 20 October 1653, Sebastiano di Gaieta, the general commissioner of the Franciscan Order, appointed Ančić a procurator (financial administrator) for the money gained from the sale of the grain donated by King Philip IV of Spain to the Franciscan Province in Albania.
 In 1654, Ančić became the Order's preacher and, two years later, a lecturer.